Idealogic Group

 It's time to get human again in marketing

-• Individuals are apprehensive and overloaded
+• People are anxious and overloaded

 Remember, it's your story.
 Tell it well.